 The Commission very much appreciates the efforts of the many individuals who organized, supported and participated in its outreach activities and its sessions at the bases and the CFMPA.

-The CBA is a professional, voluntary organization which represents some 35,000 lawyers, judges, notaries, law teachers, and law students across Canada.
+Canadian Bar Association (CBA): The CBA is a professional, voluntary organization which represents some 35,000 lawyers, judges, notaries, law teachers, and law students across Canada.
 Through the work of its sections, committees and task forces at both the national and branch levels, the CBA is seen as an important and objective voice on issues of significance to both the legal profession and the public.
-The Senior Counsel of the Commission is an Executive Member of the CBA’s Military Law Section.
+The Commission’s lawyers are members of various sections of the CBA such as Military, Administrative, Privacy and Criminal Law Sections.

-The Commission effectively met media and other public relations demands from within and outside government for information, particularly related to: the Afghanistan PIH and the associated Final Report issued on June 27, 2012; and the PIH into the complaint of Mr. and Mrs. Fynes regarding the MP investigations conducted after the death of their son, Corporal Stuart Langridge.
-Due to increased media requests for both the Afghanistan PIH and the Fynes PIH, the Commission was required to hire additional temporary resources to assist in communications.
+The Commission effectively met media and other public relations demands for information from within and outside government, particularly related to the Fynes PIH.
+Due to these increased media requests, the Commission was required to hire additional temporary resources to assist with media and public relations management and communications.

 The Commission continued to provide timely, open information through press releases, media advisories, backgrounders and other documents, including updates on its website and individually tailored responses, as required.